-CRS 42-3-202 is the Colorado statute that requires the owner of a motor vehicle to attach a front and back license plate.
-The statute also requires owners to display validation tabs on the rear license plate.
-A failure to do either act is a class B traffic infraction.
+CRS 42-3-202 is the Colorado statute requiring the owner of a motor vehicle to attach a front and back license plate and display validation tabs on the rear license plate.
+Failure to do either act is a class B traffic infraction.

 42-3-202 states that “the owner shall attach the number plates assigned to a self-propelled vehicle, other than a motorcycle, autocycle, or street rod vehicle, to the vehicle with one in the front and the other in the rear.”